Common Minke Whale

 Use

-For the first time since hunting resumed in 2003, in 2019 no hunt for common minke whales took place in Iceland.
-The minke whaling company IP útgerð that usually services the domestic Icelandic market chose to instead focus on harvesting sea cucumbers and to import minke whale meat from Norway (Kyzer 2019).
+In 2019, for the first time since 2003, no common minke whales were hunted in Iceland.
+The primary whaling company, IP útgerð, focused on harvesting sea cucumbers and imported minke whale meat from Norway instead (Kyzer, 2019).

 Norway